-Pathways Education is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Pathways Education is committed to safeguarding and promoting the welfare of children, in line with national guidance (KCSIE) and expects all staff and volunteers to share this commitment.

 If you have any safeguarding concerns about a child or adult, please speak to one of the Designated Safeguarding Leads or a member of staff who will inform the Safeguarding Leads.

 Deputy Designated Safeguarding Leads: Michael Vincent, Holly Page